imosudi/Modelling-and-Computer-Simulation/install_guides/mathematical-statistical-modelling-guide.md

   scale_color_brewer(palette = "Set1")
 ```

-This code should produce a scatter plot with trend lines and category-based coloring, demonstrating the integration of dplyr for data transformation and ggplot2 for visualization.
+This code should produce a scatter plot with trend lines and category-based coloring, demonstrating the integration of dplyr for data transformation and ggplot2 for visualisation.